blurstudio/python-example/README.md

 | [end-of-file-fixer]      | Ensures each file has one newline at the end.                      |
 | [requirements-txt-fixer] | Sorts entries in requirements.txt and removes incorrect entries.   |
 | [trailing-whitespace]    | Trims any trailing whitespace from lines.                          |

+For consistency when testing we have pinned the tox and pre-commit versions to `black==22.12.0 flake8==5.0.4 flake8-bugbear==22.12.6 pep8-naming==0.13.3`.
+When using `pre-commit autoupdate`, do not change those package versions without updating the tox.ini file.
+To make developing multiple packages easier, changing the pinned versions of these packages should be done for all packages, not just this single package.
+This way the system python can have these versions installed and ide's that automatically enforce black and flake8 rules are consistent across all projects.

+### setup-cfg-fmt

+For the moment we are stuck using CentOS for linux workstations which still uses python 3.6.
+For this reason, we have added `args: [--min-py3-version=3.6]` to the configuration of `setup-cfg-fmt`.
+Any code intended to(or possibly might) run on user workstations or farm nodes on linux should keep this.
+This setting keeps the setup.cfg file from being updated to exclude python 3.6.
+Ideally we can remove python 3.6 requirements in the future.

 ## GitHub Action Workflows